Models of fractional viscous stresses for incompressible materials: Introduction

-is the Green-Lagrange strain tensor $\bm{E} = \bm{C}\bm{\Pi}$.
-In physical acoustics, this viscous term is often preferred to the Newtonian viscous term, although care must be taken that it is added to the second, and not the first, Piola-Kirchhoff stress tensor \cite{destrade13}.
+which is proportional to the rate of Green-Lagrange strain.
+In Physical Acoustics, this viscous term is sometimes preferred to the Newtonian viscous term, although care must be taken that it is added to the second, and not the first, Piola-Kirchhoff stress tensor \cite{destrade13}.